plusworx/gmindocs/command_syntax.md

 Type `gmin <command> -h or --help` to get help about a particular command.
 For example, to get help about creating a new user you could enter `gmin create user -h`.

 ## Flags that take multiple arguments
-Get and list commands can have flags that have multiple arguments and where that is the case, the arguments are separated by the '~' symbol.
+Some commands have flags that can take multiple arguments and where that is the case, the arguments are separated by the tilde '~' symbol.
 If you only wanted to display particular fields when getting a list of users then you would specify those fields with an attribute flag and arguments like this:

 `gmin ls users -a field1~field2~field3`